Marc-cn/sdv-security-privacy-elicitation/README.md

 **Security and Privacy of Software-Defined Vehicles (SDVs)**.

 ## Contents
-  Full list of survey questions used to collect expert opinions from industry.
+  Full list of elicitation questions used to collect expert opinions from industry.

 ## Purpose
 The survey investigates: